CPParticleSprite

 Sprites

 CosPlay provides number of built-in sprites.
 A sprite is a scene objects, visible or off-screen, that is custom designed for a particular use case.
 Built-in sprites provide concrete implementations for the abstract methods in the base CPSceneObject class.
 Most non-trivial games will use combination of the built-in sprites and their own ones.
-Here's the list of the built-in sprites:
+Here's the list of some of the built-in sprites:

 collidable